 - Evaluating any third party claims and personal injury lawsuits.

 Don’t wait to find out what your workers’ compensation options are.
-Burg Simpson offers a free, no-obligation consultation, and can help you understand your rights and the options available to you.
+If your janitorial safety is being risked in any way, Burg Simpson offers a free, no-obligation consultation with a workers’ compensation lawyer in Denver that can help you understand your rights and the options available to you.
 If you decide to work with us, we operate on a percentage fee basis.
 That means we only get paid if you do.